csoeller/PYME-test-env/README.md

 If everything built ok it is recommended to use the installed PYME tools for a while and carry out a number of the usual visualisation/analysis tasks to see if everything works as intended.
 Particularly if newer versions of python or some of the associated pre-requisite modules were installed some bugs may become apparent when you use the installation a bit more.

-### Requirements before you can start an install
+### Requirements before you can start a PYME test install

+The scripts need to be run in the directory where you have the `PYME-test-env` dist.
+They need to be run in a conda `base` enviornment (the scripts will check).
+Most things are conda based as such we need a conda based python installation on the machine.

-To start building test installs we need essentially 3 ingredients on the target machine:
+This brings us to the list of requirements - to start building test installs we need essentially 3 ingredients (optionally a 4th) on the target machine:

    1. a working miniforge/miniconda installation
    2. a working copy of this repo
    3. a working compiler tool set (typically including a C compiler and linker etc)
+   4. optionally, if you want to use git to get a cloned repo (`--use-git` option below), you need a working git install on the machine, see further below

 First, we need a working conda/mamba install on that machine.
 On windows we currently recommend a [miniforge](https://github.com/conda-forge/miniforge) based install.
 On mac we have so far used a [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) install, but a recent test with miniforge on an intel mac worked fine, too. `mamba` based installs require [miniforge](https://github.com/conda-forge/miniforge) and are recommended because of the much faster dependency resolution, particularly on windows.
 We describe below how to select between conda and mamba based installs.

+We also require `pyyaml` in your `base` environment, which can be added with

+    conda install -n base pyyaml

 We then just need a copy of this repo (`PYME-test-env`) unpacked into a directory on the target machine.
 No further installation process is required.